paulvtan/DayActive/README.md

 1. Automatically display time remaining out of 24 hours-local time in percentage.

 **Version 1.1.0**
-1. Added an set up wizard for a simple installation/uninstallation process.
+1. Added an setup wizard for a simple installation/uninstallation process.

 ## Contributing